Goals toward carbon neutrality

 Environmental superiority of railways

-Climate change is an issue that should be addressed on a global scale.
-While it is regarded that CO₂ in particular has the largest impact among all greenhouse gases, railways have an outstanding characteristic of being highly energy efficient compared to other transportation modes and thus having minimal adverse impact on the global environment.
-Railways account for only 6% of CO₂ emissions despite undertaking 30% of Japan’s overall passenger transport volume.
-Compared to an aircraft (B777-200), the Tokaido Shinkansen (Series N700 “Nozomi”) consumes approximately one-eighth of the amount of energy per seat, and discharges about one-twelfth of the CO₂ emissions when traveling between Tokyo and Osaka.
-The data shows that the Tokaido Shinkansen has overwhelming environmental superiority.
-JR Central believes that having as many passengers as possible opt to use railway services, which have a smaller environmental impact compared to other modes of transport, will mitigate the load placed on the environment across the entire Transportation section and contribute to global environment preservation.
+The problem of global warming is an issue that should be addressed on a global scale.
+As CO2 accounts for the largest emissions among greenhouse gases and is thus considered to have the largest impact on global warming, railways have the outstanding characteristic of being highly energy efficient compared to other transportation modes and having minimal adverse impact on the global environment.
+Railways account for only 7% of CO2 emissions despite undertaking 27% of Japan's overall passenger transport volume.
+Compared to an aircraft (B777-200), the Tokaido Shinkansen (Series N700 "Nozomi") consumes approximately one-eighth of the amount of energy per seat when traveling between Tokyo and Osaka and discharges about one-twelfth of the CO2 emissions, proving that the Tokaido Shinkansen has overwhelming environmental superiority.
+JR Central believes that having as many passengers as possible opt to use railway services, which have a smaller environmental impact than other modes of transport, will mitigate the load placed on the environment across the entire transportation sector and contribute to global environment preservation.

-Distribution of Passenger Transportation Share, in terms of Transportation Volume, Energy Consumption, and CO₂ Emissions
+Distribution of Passenger Transportation Share, in terms of transportation volume, energy consumption, and CO₂ Emissions

 Initiatives to reduce CO₂ emissions